 In order to be eligible to apply for Post Graduate Diploma in Management (PGDM) and Post Graduate Diploma in Computer Aided Management (PGDCM) programmes, a candidate must have at least a Bachelor’s degree with at least 50% marks awarded by any of the Universities incorporated by an act of the central or state legislature in India or other educational institutions established by an act of Parliament or declared to be deemed as a University under Section 3 of the UGC Act, 1956, or possess an equivalent qualification recognized by the Ministry of HRD, Government of India or abroad.
 The equivalence of the foreign degree needs to be certified by the Association of Indian Universities.
 The percentage of marks obtained by the candidate in the bachelor’s degree would be calculated based on the practice followed by the university/institution from where the candidate has obtained the degree.
 In case the candidates are awarded grades/CGPA instead of marks, the conversion of grades/CGPA to percentage of marks would be based on the procedure certified by the university/ institution from where they have obtained the bachelor’s degree.
 In case the university/ institution does not have any scheme for converting CGPA into equivalent marks, the equivalence would be established by dividing the candidate’s CGPA by the maximum possible CGPA and multiplying the result with 100.

 Overseas candidates seeking admission to the two year residential Post Graduate Programmes in Management (PGDM and PGDCM) should take GMAT and apply in the prescribed form available on our website (www.iimcal.ac.in).
-Completed Application Form along with the following:
+The completed application form should be sent to IIM Calcutta along with the following:

-(b) Two recommendation letters from two academic referees (preferably from professors/teachers who have taught in the recent past).
-Candidates who are working presently and are not able to submit recommendation letters from two academic referees, then at least one recommendation letter must be submitted from academic referee and the other can be from some one from Industry/work place etc.
+(c) Two letters of recommendation from two academic referees (preferably from professors/teachers who have taught in the recent past).
+Candidates who are working presently and are not able to submit recommendation letters from two academic referees, then at least one letter of recommendation must be submitted from an academic referee and the other referee can be from Industry/work place, etc.

 Click here to download the application form.